 Track your progress by clicking Conversions and selecting Goals.

-You can also use which show what your visitors are paying attention to on your site, why they visit your page, and how they use it.
+You can also use behavior analytics tools which show what your visitors are paying attention to on your site, why they visit your page, and how they use it.
 No matter what software you use, it’s important to optimize your funnel and make adjustments according to the direction of your insights.
 Over time, aspects of your business, audience and marketing tools will change and so should your approach to tracking and measuring conversions.

 Rarely does someone go directly to a website and make a purchase right away.